Updated: Jan 10

 Siah knew Gods hand was on her because by the end of the week, she had not only managed to NOT scream out loud- she had finished Eric’s coat.

 Nathan was a little miffed that Eric’s coat had been done first but he was so curious, he got over it quick.

 Eric slowly shrugged into the dark blue coat as she stood back and took in the result of her handiwork.
 It fit him like the custom piece of clothing it was.
 She had had him try it on several times during the week as she made tweaks and adjustments, so the boys had a rough idea of how they would look.
-She stood on Sharlie’s stool behind him in the bathroom and smoothed the seam at his shoulder, admiring her own handiwork.
+She stood on Sharlie’s stool behind him in the bathroom and smoothed the seam at his shoulder, admiring her handiwork in the mirror.